sansfrontiere/own/_pages/web-design.md

 </ul>
 We provide high quality, managed hosting via our Cloudways infrastructure.

-<b>Front-end Development</b>
+<strong>Your website is a sophisticated marketing tool at the core of your business.
-A strong web presence is an essential component of any modern business.
-Our web design and development teams work to create a website that can act as the core of your business.
-As the hub of your business, your website is a sophisticated marketing tool.
-When optimised for performance your website will generate more leads and more sales.
+</strong>A strong web presence is an essential component of any modern business.
+Our web design and development teams work to create a website that will generate more leads and more sales.

-<strong>Responsive Design</strong>
+<strong>Publish once, view everywhere</strong>
-We design and build websites that intelligently adjust their layout and features based on how they're being viewed.
-Check out our responsive ecommerce web design we have recently developed for <a title="Eyesite" href="http://www.eyesite.co.uk" target="_blank">eyesite.co.uk</a>.
+We design and build websites that intelligently adjust their layout for the device they are viewed on.
+This will help to maximize your audience reach, shorten your bounce rate, increase your conversions.

 See examples of our work<a title="Work" href="http://www.sansfrontiere.co.uk/work/"><strong> here</strong>.</a>